homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

      get_sha256_HMAC(sha256_first_hmac,eeprom_raw + 0x400,0x10,answer_b64_dec,0x10);
 ```

-The 16 bit key for our digest is at adress 0x400 of the eeprom (eeprom_raw_dump + 0x400,0x10).
-As for the message , is the first 16 bits  of the answer.
-If those frsts bits are different from the stored random_number, it returns 0 and doesn't attemp the SHA256 HMAC calculation.
-Succes!
+The 16-bit key for our digest is at address 0x400 of the eeprom (eeprom_raw_dump + 0x400,0x10).
+As for the message, it is the first 16-bits of the answer.
+If those first bits are different from the stored random_number, it returns 0 and doesn't attempt the SHA256 HMAC calculation.
+Success!
 At this point console_login is no longer a secret box that spells outs nonsense, perhaps there's light at the end of the tunnel?

 There's another Ghidra feature that can help with the pseudo code.
 There are some variables that will get used for different functions along the program, so just naming them doesn't really give you a full picture.
-From our (by now very familiar) developer_login example above, the avid Ghidra user/github reader may have noticed that b64_challange_len at some point is the lenght of a base64 decoded string, and a few lines later is used to hold either a 0 or 1 in a memory compare operation.
+From our (by now very familiar) developer_login example above, the avid Ghidra user/github reader may have noticed that b64_challange_len at some point is the length of a base64 decoded string, and a few lines later is used to hold either a 0 or 1 in a memory compare operation.
 We can Split it out as new variable (right click on a var name --> Split Out as a New Variable)

 ![ghidra split out new variable](imgs/guide_10.png "Ghidra: Split Out new Variable")

 # The hard truth about types

-So we are almost ready to start coding something, but before moving on, a cautinary tale about types.
-This may save you hours (days, weeks, months even!) in your future reverse enginiring projects.
-We had stablish that before making assumtions is best to identify the type of variables that we are dealing with, that will clear the pseudo code view.
-And we are doing it, so give your self a round of aplause.
-In the specifc case of get_sha256_hmac we have an unsigned char *  eeprom_raw  that holds the key parameter, both as a name and as importance millestone (yeap, another bad joke).
+So we are almost ready to start coding something, but before moving on, a cautionary tale about types.
+This may save you hours (days, weeks, months even!) in your future reverse engineering projects.
+We had established that before making assumptions it is best to identify the type of variables that we are dealing with, that will clear the pseudo code view.
+And we are doing it, so give yourself a round of applause.
+In the specifc case of get_sha256_hmac we have an unsigned char *  eeprom_raw  that holds the key parameter, as much as a name as an important milestone (yeap, another bad joke).
 We understand the concept of eeprom_raw + 0x400,0x10 an we move along right?.

 Things could have been different, imagine for a moment that eeprom_raw it's typed as a byte[4]*.
 A char is one byte, and one byte "should be" 8 bits (check limits.h, macro CHAR_BIT has a default value of 8).
-So look how  get_ssha256_hmac get's called by developer_login in the pseudo code now:
+So look how  get_ssha256_hmac gets called by developer_login in the pseudocode now:

 ![ghidra dissasambled view](imgs/guide_11.png "Ghidra: Dissasambled View")

-It looks like our 16 bit key is stored at address 0x100 in the eeprom (instead of 0x400), so we move on and start coding.
-Only to cry in dispair later, when console_login is laughing at our punny attempts to resolve the challenge with the wrong key.
+It looks like our 16-bit key is stored at address 0x100 in the eeprom (instead of 0x400), so we move on and start coding.
+Only to cry in despair later, when console_login is laughing at our punny attempts to resolve the challenge with the wrong key.
 Type miscasting is one of the dangers of this hobby, be on the look my fellow tinkerers!.
-It took me time (days) to realize this, please look at the Dissamble view!
-(Window --> Dissasmbled View) , the value there is 0x400 as it should.
-In fact, leave that Dissambled View there from now on, you'll live longer.
+It took me time (days) to realize this, please look at the Disassembled view!
+(Window --> Disassembled View), the value there is 0x400 as it should.
+In fact, leave that Disassembled View there from now on, you'll live longer.

 # Putting it all together, the mighty developer answer